The competition for a slice of the fast-casual pizza pie is revving up in 2014.

 While Pizzeria Locale is currently only one fast-casual restaurant, it is looking to open a second and third location in Denver.
 Chipotle also operates six ShopHouse Southeast Asian Kitchen restaurants in Washington, D.C., and Los Angeles.

 Other chains are trying to get a slice of the fast-casual pizza pie.
-Last week, a Subway franchisee announced plans to open a Subway Pizza Express on campus at the University of Nebraska-Lincoln.
+Last week, a Subway franchise announced plans to open a Subway Pizza Express on campus at the University of Nebraska-Lincoln.
 The restaurant is reportedly only the second Subway Pizza Express in the U.S., and will serve personal pan pizzas.

 Some Subway restaurants (though not the one already operating at Nebraska-Lincoln) already sell pizza that is essentially the same as the Pizza Express pies.
 With toaster ovens and choose-your-own toppings, the restaurant isn't trying to reinvent the wheel, but instead adopt traditional pizza-parlor tactics under a well-known sandwich brand.